Sex and Drugs and Rock and roll. PART 1

 - The definition of sexual assault and rape needs to be broadened to include any sexual activity that is not preceded by affirmative consent.

 - Affirmative consent should be given by the woman at each stage of the sexual encounter.
-This view is gaining traction and has just been passed as law in California, for example.

 - The young man in the sexual encounter is wholly responsible for obtaining positive consent in the form of a repeated question and answer ritual. (male – “Are you sure?” female – “Yes.”)